RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: RASS-MCMF cluster catalog

 There are three key criteria that affect the usefulness of a cluster catalog: sample purity, sample size and the difficulty of modelling the selection function.
 Typically there is a trade off between sample size and purity, because methods to remove contamination from the sample often also remove some real clusters.
 In addition, more complicated cleaning methods will likely minimize this loss but may make the sample selection more challenging to model.
 That can then impact one's ability to do cosmological studies with the sample.

 To make an educated choice of the final sample definition, we first characterise the sample purity and estimate the impact of the additional point source rejection step.
-We then define the multi-component matched filter RASS cluster catalog confirmed with DESI Legacy Surveys (MARDELS) sample in Section~\ref{sec:CatalogDefinition}, presenting the characteristics of the 90\% purity MARDELS catalog together with two subsets of the catalog that have 95\% and 99\% purity.
-In Section~\ref{sec:spectroscopicredshifts} we describe the cross-matching required to assign spectroscopic redshifts to over half the MARDELS clusters.
+We then define the multi-component matched filter RASS cluster catalog confirmed with DESI Legacy Surveys (RASS-MCMF) sample in Section~\ref{sec:CatalogDefinition}, presenting the characteristics of the 90\% purity RASS-MCMF catalog together with two subsets of the catalog that have 95\% and 99\% purity.
+In Section~\ref{sec:spectroscopicredshifts} we describe the cross-matching required to assign spectroscopic redshifts to over half the RASS-MCMF clusters.
 Finally, in Section~\ref{sec:properties} we discuss some properties of the sample, including mass estimates, redshifts and richnesses.